tizianoflati/reditools2.0/README.md

 Testing the parallel version
 -------------

-1. Open the parallel test file:
-> nano ./parallel_test.sh

-2. Modify the following variables:
+By default, the parallel version writes output and temporary directories on the $SCRATCH area, under 'reditools' directory (it will be created if it does not exist).
+If you wish to modify this settings, open the parallel test file (parallel_test.sh) and modify the following variables as needed:

 > **BASE_DIR**=\$CINECA_SCRATCH"/reditools/"
 >